The following courses are highly recommended for all SAFE positions:

 All staff will be responsible for:

-• Attending SRRC Spring Class and SRRC Summer Formation.
+• Actively participating in and contributing to SRRC Spring Class and SRRC Summer Formation

-• Attending weekly staff meeting, weekly or bi-weekly one-on-ones with your Student Director, SRRC In-Service, and any meeting depending on your position.
+• Actively participating in and contributing to weekly staff meetings, weekly or bi-weekly one-on-ones with your student director AND the Community Advisor, SRRC In Service, and any meeting depending on your position.

 • Creating a budget and proposal for each activity/event or strategy.

-• Ensuring that activities/events are catered to serve Southeast Asian students.
+• Ensuring that activities/events are catered to serve Southeast Asian students and all UC Davis students.

 • Evaluating respective programs on a consistent basis and gathering feedback from participants.